1990 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Other Features Of The 1990 Half Dollar

-The 1990 Kennedy Half Dollar utilizes the proven copper-nickel clad construction featuring a pure copper core surrounded by outer layers composed of 75% copper and 25% nickel alloy.
+The 1990 Kennedy Half Dollar uses copper-nickel clad construction: a pure copper core bonded with outer layers of 75% copper and 25% nickel alloy.
+This composition achieves the standard weight of 11.34 grams and a diameter of 30.6 millimeters, with exactly 150 uniform reeds around the edge.

 1990 Half Dollar Mintage & Survival Chart